wfraser/arz/README.md

 trapped in their weird ".ARZ" file format, unless I can reconstruct them from the files pulled off the phone.

+This is all based on analyzing the data found in a trace pulled off my phone.
+After I recorded a a nice day skiing I was really unhappy to find out the service had been turned off, and I had no way to turn the track into a GPX file or anything useful.
+I haven't reverse-engineered the Android app yet, but maybe that'll be a future step.
+Let's see how far intuition gets me first.

+Anyway:

+## ARZ files

+You can grab the traces from your phone by going to `Android/data/com.alpinereplay.android/files/outbox` and looking for `.arz` files.

-.ARZ is a zip container, and contains two files:
+.ARZ is a zip container, and internally contains two files:
     `data-YYYY-MM-DD-hh-mm-ss.gps`: GPS coordinates, elevation, speed.
     `data-YYYY-MM-DD-hh-mm-ss.acc`: accelerometer data?
 Haven't figured this one out yet.